 Porto, Portugal’s second city, was founded in Roman times, but came into its own during the Versailles Century.

-The combination of Brazilian gold flowing across the Atlantic after the discovery of the precious yellow metal in Minas Gerais in the 1690s, combined with the boom in the port wine trade after the signing of the Methuen Treaty with Great Britain in 1703, made Porto rich.
+Brazilian gold flowing across the Atlantic after the discovery of the precious yellow metal in Minas Gerais in the 1690s, combined with the boom in the port wine trade after the signing of the Methuen Treaty with Great Britain in 1703, made Porto rich.
 Much of the loot was spent on spectacular churches.
 Modern visitors to the city will find the built heritage of the northern Portuguese Baroque all around them.
 The star exhibits are the buildings designed by the transplant Nicolau Nasoni (1691-1773), an all-around talent who arrived from Italy to execute some paintings for the archbishop and stayed for the rest of his life, undertaking not only paintings, but interior design and architecture.

 His Torre dos Cleriogos, erected in stops and starts from the 1730s to the 1760s, is still the tallest thing in the city centre, assisted by the hill underneath.

 Among Nasoni’s many other projects was the facade of the archbishop’s palace.
 I should say it’s among his probable projects.
 The information plaque on site carefully says that the facade is ‘attributed to’ Nasoni.

 Nasoni also contributed paintings to the altarpiece of the neighbouring cathedral.

 Spectacular, no?
 The rest of the interior is in the original Romanesque style.

 Not only did Nasoni design the aforementioned tower, the Torre dos Clerigos, he was also responsible for the complex’s church.
 The white, pink, and gold palette reminds me of South German baroque churches.

 Legend has it that the prolific Nasoni produced the design for this spectacular holy water urn in exasperation at the incompetence of the artists commissioned for the purpose.